flekschas/jupyter-scatter/paper.md

 scatter.show()
 ```

-Without having to specify a color map, Jupyter Scatter picks the categorical colorblind-safe palette from @okabe2008color as the `Continent` column is categorical consisting of seven unique values, i.e., the continents.
-Had we chosen a column with continuous data, Jupyter Scatter would have automatically picked Matplotlib's [@hunter2007matplotlib] _Viridis_ color palette.
-Furthermore, as shown in (\autoref{fig:teaser} Middle), Jupyter Scatter applies dynamic point opacity by default where the opacity depends on the point density within the field of view.
-I.e., as one zooms into a sparse area points become more opaque.
-This is important for large scale scatter plots as one otherwise suffers from either severe over plotting issue when zoomed out or points being barely visible when zoomed in.
+Without specifying a color map, Jupyter Scatter uses the categorical colorblind-safe palette from @okabe2008color for the `Continent` column, which has seven unique values.
+For columns with continuous data, it automatically selects Matplotlib's [@hunter2007matplotlib] _Viridis_ color palette.
+As shown in (\autoref{fig:teaser} Middle), Jupyter Scatter dynamically adjusts point opacity based on point density within the field of view.
+This means points become more opaque when zooming into sparse areas, addressing over-plotting issues when zoomed out and visibility issues when zoomed in.

-Jupyter Scatter offers many ways to customize the point color, size, and opacity encoding.
-Since it can get a bit overwhelming to configure everything during the construction of the `Scatter` instance, Jupyter Scatter offers topic-specific methods for configuring the scatter plot.
-For instance, as shown in \autoref{fig:teaser} Right, in the following we choose a static point size of `2` pixels, use dynamic opacity that depends on the point density in the field of view, and color the points by the log-normalized population using Matplotlib's [@hunter2007matplotlib] _Magma_ color palette in reverse order such that dark blue represents highly-populated cities.
+Jupyter Scatter offers many ways to customize the point color, size, and opacity encodings.
+To simplify configuration, it provides topic-specific methods for setting up the scatter plot, rather than requiring all properties to be set during the instantiation of `Scatter`.
+For instance, as shown in \autoref{fig:teaser} Right, the point size (`2` pixels), opacity (density-based), and color (log-normalized population using Matplotlib's [@hunter2007matplotlib] _Magma_ color palette in reverse order) can be set using the following methods.

 ```py
 import matplotlib